Battle Royale (film): Releases

 Battle Royale was released on December 16, 2000, in Japan.
 Over the next two years, Battle Royale was distributed to cinemas in 22 countries, across Asia, Australia, Europe, and South America (in addition to Mexico), gaining early cult film followings in France, the United Kingdom, Germany, Spain, and the Philippines.
 The first showing in the US was at the Pacific Film Archive in Berkeley, California, in 2002.

 The original 113-minute version of the film began its first North American theatrical run at the Cinefamily Theater in Los Angeles on December 24, 2011, 11 years after its original Japanese release.
 The planned 9-day run was extended another 6 days due to popular demand.
-Beginning in early 2012, the film has been publicly exhibited at screenings in many American universities, including those in Wisconsin, Oklahoma, Texas and Massachusetts, with a New York City run at the IFC Center that began on May 25, 2012.
+Beginning in early 2012, the film has been publicly exhibited at screenings in many American universities, including those in Wisconsin, Oklahoma, Texas, and Massachusetts, with a New York City run at the IFC Center that began on May 25, 2012.
 As of June 2012, it has been regularly showing at the Projection Booth Theatre, site of the former Gerrard Cinema in Toronto, Ontario, Canada.

-For the film’s 25th Anniversary Lionsgate Films teamed up with Iconic Events to re-release the movie on October 12-13 and 15, 2025.
+For the film's 25th anniversary, Lionsgate Films partnered with Iconic Events to re-release the movie on October 12–13 and 15, 2025.